scallywag89/scallywag89/README.md

 - 🛠 I’m working as the Operations & Career Manager @ Le Wagon Australia

-- 📚 I’m currently working with **Ruby on Rails, SQL, JavaScript, HTML, CSS**
+- 📚 I’m currently working with **Ruby on Rails, JavaScript, HTML, CSS and dabbling in React**

 - 🙌 I’m looking to collaborate with **companies who are looking for excellent graduates**